Skip to main content

 Accepting medical students for shadowing

-1. Advanced postmortem cross-sectional imaging and how these technologies can best be used in a reliable manner to assist with the medicolegal investigation of death
+1. Advanced postmortem cross-sectional imaging - evaluating how these technologies can be applied reliably to support medicolegal investigations of death

 Williams AS, Greer W, Bethune D, Craddock K, Flowerdew G, Xu Z. ALK+ lung adenocarcinoma in never smokers and long-term ex-smokers: prevalence and detection by immunohistochemistry and fluorescence in situ hybridization.
 Virchows Archiv.
 2016 Nov;469(5):533-540. doi: 10.1007/s00428-016-2005-y.